gfcwfzkm/t9k-baseboard/README.md

 - You can now click on `Program` (The play-style button) to program the design to the FPGA.
 The LEDs on the Tang Nano 9k board should now count up and pressing S1 should reset it

 Congratulations!
 You have now successfully created a simple design for the Tang Nano 9k FPGA Board using the Gowin EDA.
+You can find the this project and more in the `examples` folder.